Willi Castro Player Props: Twins vs. Diamondbacks

-The Minnesota Twins, including Willi Castro and his .462 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Merrill Kelly and the Arizona Diamondbacks at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Willi Castro (.417 on-base percentage in past 10 games, 85 points above season-long percentage), take on starter Ryne Nelson and the Arizona Diamondbacks at Target Field, Saturday at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Cardinals.

 Willi Castro Game Info & Props vs. the Diamondbacks